sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

 ### Why Ansible?

-- Let's say we have 100 of servers and we want to install a package on all of them.
+- Let's say we have 100 servers and we want to install a package on all of them.
 We can do it manually by ssh into each server and install the package.
 But it will take a lot of time and effort.
-Instead of doing it manually, we can use the automation tools like Ansible.
+Instead of doing it manually, we can use the automation tools like Ansible, Which can automate the server configuration for us.

 ### What is Ansible?

 - Ansible is an open-source automation tool that automates the software provisioning, configuration management, and application deployment.

 - Advantages of Ansible:
-    - **Declerative**: We can define the state of the system and Ansible will make sure that the system is in that state.
+    - **Declarative**: We can define the system's state and Ansible will ensure that the system is in that state.
     - **Agentless**: We don't have to install any agent on the remote servers.
     - **Idempotent**: We can run the playbook multiple times and it will not change the state of the system if it is already in that state.